zepheira/bibframe/model/bflite.md

 * label: audience
 * value: Literal
-* description: A specific group of people at which a resource is intended.
+* description: Class of user for which the content of a resource is intended, or for whom the content is considered suitable.
 * remark: A target audience can be formed of people of a certain age group, gender, marital status, etc..
 Other groups, although not the main focus, may also be interested.
 The value of this property is intended to be a code list.
 * scope: <http://bibfra.me/vocab/lite>